 Yes.
 Research shows that if people use cannabis while pregnant, their babies may be born with a lower birth weight, making it likely the baby will experience health problems.
-People who use cannabis while breastfeeding risk harming the growth and development of their baby’s brain.
+Growth and development of the baby’s brain can be harmed.

-No matter how a pregnant person uses cannabis (smoking, vaping, consuming or drinking), the active ingredient in cannabis, tetrahydrocannabinol (THC), can reach their baby in three ways:
+No matter how a pregnant person uses cannabis (smoking, vaping, eating or drinking), the active ingredient in cannabis, tetrahydrocannabinaol (THC), will reach their baby in three ways:

 - Through the bloodstream and into the placenta (the organ that feeds your baby during pregnancy).

 - Through breast milk.
 “Pumping and dumping” doesn’t work.
 THC is stored in fat cells and is slowly released over several weeks, so it stays in your breast milk.

 - Through secondhand smoke that enters the baby’s lungs.

 No amount of cannabis is considered to be safe.
 Leading doctors’ organizations such as the American College of Obstetricians and Gynecologists and the American Academy of Pediatrics recommend that people who are pregnant or thinking about becoming pregnant soon, discontinue use of cannabis.

 If you are pregnant or thinking about becoming pregnant soon, stop using cannabis.
 If you need help to stop using cannabis, dial 2-1-1 or go to healthvermont.gov/find-treatment to find treatment options near you.